 About the 1800’s people started stenciling the wood floor with border or rug patterns.
 This was quite stylish until rugs appeared on the scene.

-Then like a bad toupee, patterned and floral rugs and carpets reigned over wood until the 1870s when people returned to their senses.
+Like a bad toupee, patterned and floral rugs and carpets reigned over wood until the 1870s when people returned to their senses.

 Taking a Hint

-In 1872, Charles Eastlake published his Hints on Household Taste in Furniture, Upholstery, and Other Details which advocated for the hardwood floor.
+In 1872, Charles Eastlake published his Hints on Household Taste in Furniture, Upholstery, and Other Details, which advocated for the hardwood floor.
 He made the use of parquet and borders as popular flooring patterns.
 Wood floors got quite ornate.

 But for the middle and upper-middle class, plain planks would do.
 Good flooring was oak or other hardwood.
 The not so good flooring was pine.
 Shellac and varnish remained the most popular finishes.